 The TMS also helps keep costs low.
 It does this by helping 3PLs and fulfillment managers quickly select the cheapest route for timely delivery of a product.
 It also supports other goals like load optimization and carrier selection.

-What Are the Fundamental Features of a Warehouse Management System?
+What Are the Fundamental Features?

 What Are the Fundamental Features of a Transportation Management System?